-I made this breakfast on Saturday a few weeks ago and actually wrote it down so you can enjoy too.
-This was a very filling breakfast for 1 or split between 2 and top with some stewed fruits if you like.
+I made this breakfast (page 44 in East by West) on a Saturday a few weeks ago and actually wrote it down so you can enjoy too.
+This was a very filling breakfast for one or split between two.
+Top with some stewed fruits if you like.

 Mix all of the ingredients in a medium saucepan, bring to a simmer and then pop the lid on and continue cooking for 10 minutes, stirring occasionally.

-Adjust the consistency by adding more water and serve, sprinkling over a little cinnamon and jaggery as desired
+Adjust the consistency by adding more water and serve, sprinkling in a little cinnamon and jaggery as desired.

 Mix all of the ingredients in a glass bowl inside your slow-cooker, pop the lid on and cook on low overnight to wake up to a cooked breakfast.
 If sweetening with honey, choose raw and only add to the porridge once it’s cooled down.